This policy explains how we use any personal information.

 OPFS collect information about individuals who use our services.

 OPFS may ask for personal information about you including your name, date of birth, email address, postal address, telephone number, and demographic information such as ethnicity and gender.
 Where more specific information is required, OPFS will explain how this will be used.
 OPFS will only ask for such information where it is needed to provide the service you have requested.
-Times when OPFS would do this include when you ask or partake in our activities, register with one of our services, call our Helpline, and subscribe to our website.
+Times when OPFS would do this include when you ask or partake in our activities, register with one of our services, call our Helpline, access live chat and subscribe to our website.
 Website usage information is collected using cookies.
 Employees and volunteers of OPFS will be asked for appropriate information, relevant to their role.

 How will OPFS use the information about you?